zelstart/password-generator/README.md

 # Password Generator
 ## Description
-This application generates a password based on user's input.
+This application generates a password based on the user's desired password criteria, including the length and what characters the password will contain.

 ### User Story
 ```